Germantown Jewish Centre: Dorshei Derekh

 The minyan itself has constituted a caring community, providing meals and other support for members with illness and at times of loss or of births.
 This support is based on community connection, not only on who is a close personal friend.
-The minyan has always attempted to welcome newcomers, but the transient situations of many in our community have made that challenging.
+The minyan has always attempted to welcome newcomers, but the transient situations of many in the community have made that challenging.
 The minyan has encouraged people to acquire new liturgical and leadership skills.
 There have always been considerable numbers of people in the minyan with substantial Jewish knowledge, enriching the community.
 While many of these are Reconstructionist rabbis and rabbinical students, there are also very knowledgeable lay people.
 This has made it possible for many to take part in leading the group and in adding to the ideas in discussions.

-Germantown Minyan members were part of a network of East Coast havurot that met several times a year from the early 1970s until 1981 at Weiss’ Farm in New Jersey and later at Fellowship Farm near Philadelphia.
-These networks formed a basis for the National Havurah Committee, and numerous Dorshei Derekh members have participated in NHC events and leadership.
-The minyan has organized its own in-town and out-of-town retreats a number of times, most recently in the fall of 2006.